hmc-cs111-spring2016/language-design/language-design.md

 **Response**

+We differed slightly in our opinions on this topic, so both of us wrote a response.

+Milo:

+For the most part, I agree with Steele’s claim that a well-designed language will be implemented with growth in mind.
+He argues that with the vast number of features that modern language users require, it is simply not possible to code comprehensive languages all at once [Steele, 1998, p.
+5].
+Thus, the key to good general purpose language design is to design for future growth.
+When developers empower users to extend a language’s functionality to suit the community’s needs, a language could theoretically never become obsolete.
+A specific symptom that Steele puts forth to gauge a language’s growth potential is whether or not “new words” (i.e. data types?) defined by users look like the primitive types implemented by the original developers, like they do in Lisp [Steele, 1998, p 5].

+Steele also strongly believes that a good language will have strong library support, and a user can pick and choose the libraries they need much like one would shop at a shopping mall, “where there are not quite as many choices [as a bazaar] but most of the goods are well designed and sellers stand up and back what they sell.”
+Having not too many choices is important, as it can be frustrating having to choose from multiple libraries that accomplish the same task.

+Interestingly, in the article about Quorum, Pavlus makes the implicit claim that well-designed languages should have very low learning curves.
+This is not a statement that we agreed with, as there needs to be a balance between ease of use and long term productivity (more on this later).

+A poorly designed language is one that does not design for growth.
+A symptom would be that the language requires intensive and very low-level hacking in order to make changes to the language that look natural.
+Steele uses APL as an example, complaining that there was “no way for a user to grow the language in a smooth way” [Steele, 1998, p 6].

+Joshua:

 There are a lot of characteristics to a well-designed language.
 Although, I think pretty much all of them can be boiled down to one thing: productivity.
 Many of the properties of programming languages (or lack thereof) that Guy Steele supports would enhance user productivity, including starting them small and designing them to be able to be grown by their users.
 However, this may be quite unintuitive as many people would suspect that it would be easier to get more things done if you spent less time adding features.
 However, when a languages has too many features built in, it can become overwhelming to understand.
 Modern versions of C++ have become this way to some degree.
 There are so many advanced features now that C++ can do pretty much anything.
 Some of it looks like Python, some of it looks like C, and some of it is hard to decipher without already being familiar whith what the code is supposed to do.
 This actually hinders productivity because it becomes harder to maintain code as users are free to implement their programs in a wide variety of ways.
 One solution to this is to move functionality out of the core language and into standard libraries that are easily accessible.
 This way users can still access these features if they need them, but there is almost an implicit discouragement to do so if the libraries are not necessary.
 While C++ is pretty good about this, it can make it hard to include all but the simplest of external libraries.
 This has encouraged people to put all of their library code into a single, easy-to-include file rather than breaking it down into files and folders like they normally might.
 The ability to grow a language also contributes to productivity.
 By making it easy to extend a language's core functionality, programmers can better integrate libraries into their code and take advantage of the features they bring without having to sacrifice readability.
 Other features that Guy Steele mentioned, like generics and method overloading, also help to simplify and speed up the process of integrating more functionality into the language, therefore increasing programmer productivity.

 Many of Joshua Bloch's tips on how to create a well-designed API would also increase user productivity.
 If we made APIs "easy to use," "hard to misuse," and "self-documenting", programmers would save time on doing basic tasks, fixing bugs, and looking up method names and parameters.
 While there are plenty of other tips other than these three, if you look at his list, almost all of them will clearly increase user productivity in one way or another.